canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/create-and-manage-a-merge-proposal.rst

 .. include:: /includes/important_not_revised_help.rst

-Thanks to Bazaar's distributed model, you can :ref:`get full access to the code of any branch <find-and-download-code-hosted-on-launchpad>` hosted in Launchpad, with version control and history, right on your own machine.
+Thanks to git's distributed model, you can get full access to the code of any repository hosted on Launchpad, with version control and history, right on your own machine.

 That flexibility means you can start work on a project without having to get special permissions to commit code.
 Of course, if you make changes